ykutaykuta/zoo/README.md

 * If you are on Windows 10 and you have Ubuntu 18.04 neither as Dual-Boot nor in WSL (Windows Subsystem for Linux), then you may install WSL from this [link](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 * Ensure you have Python3 and pip installed
 * Ensure you have basic understanding of Python
 * Please download/clone the latest version of this repository.
 If any bug is discovered, please communicate the deatils of the bug in Teams group.
-For the most updated codes, use `git pull swarm master`, once you have cloned the repository.
+For the most updated codes, use `git pull origin`, once you have cloned the repository.

 ## Resources
 * [Git and Github tutorial](https://in.udacity.com/course/how-to-use-git-and-github--ud775-india)